csu-hmc/AHA-data-processing/README.md

 This describes the workflow to get all data processed.
 It is fully automated, with an option to pause and show details for each trial.
 This option should be turned on until we know that all trials can be processed automatically.

+To process all data, type "main" in the command window, or load main.m in the Editor and click on the play (green triangle) button.

 ### Data folders
 The trials should be organized into folders, one folder for each test session with up to 15 trials.
 The folder should contain the mocap files and treadmill files.
 The only naming requirement is that the filenames should contain a unique trial number that is used to match a mocap file to a treadmill file.